DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 > VM943:45 Warning: Person is accessing getDOMNode or findDOMNode inside its render(). render() should be a pure function of props and state.
 It should never access something that requires stale data from the previous render, such as refs.
 Move this logic to componentDidMount and componentDidUpdate instead.

-In the above example, it may seem safe since you are just querying the node, but as the warning states we are querying old data.
+In the above example, it may seem safe since you are just querying the node.
+But, as the warning states, we might be querying potentially old data.
+But in our case, during the Birth phase, this would be a fatal error.

+> Uncaught Invariant Violation: findComponentRoot(..., .0): Unable to find element.
+This probably means the DOM was unexpectedly mutated (e.g., by the browser), usually due to forgetting a <tbody> when using tables, nesting tags like <form>, <p>, or <a>, or using non-SVG elements in an <svg> parent.
+Try inspecting the child nodes of the element with React ID ``.

+This is one of those cases where the React error doesn't clearly point to the cause of the problem.
+In our case we didn't modify the DOM, so it feels like an unclear and potentially misleading error.
+This kind of error can cause React developers a lot of pain early on.
+Because we instinctually look for a place where we are changing the Native UI.

+The reason we get this error is because during the first render pass, the Native UI doesn't exist yet.
+We are essentially asking React to find a DOM node that doesn't exist.
+Generally, when `ReactDOM` can't find the node, this is because something or someone mutated the DOM.
+So, React falls back to the most common cause.